karl-k-m/JobFinderApi/README.md

   ]
 }
 ```
+The `internalfield` data is actually irrelevant and is there because I cannibalized a bunch of code from a previous iteration of this project.
+I am, however, too lazy to remove it.

 ## Usage
 To use, simply run `pip install -r requirements.txt` in the project root directory.
 Then, run app.py with `python3 app.py` (Linux) or `py app.py` (Windows).
 You can then use the web-UI (index.html).